 The role of the Commission under the SIRS

-The Commission will be responsible for administering the SIRS and will receive serious incident reports from aged care providers.
-The Commission will have the power to take regulatory action where appropriate to address non-compliance with provider responsibilities and will have new powers to issue compliance notices for suspected non-compliance with SIRS obligations.
+The Commission is responsible for administering the SIRS and receives serious incident reports from aged care providers.
+The Commission has the power to take regulatory action where appropriate to address non-compliance with provider responsibilities and has new powers to issue compliance notices for suspected non-compliance with SIRS obligations.

 The Commission will publish information regularly on the operation of the SIRS, and this information will be expanded over time.